MaskSDM with Shapley values to improve flexibility, robustness, and explainability in species distribution modeling: Additional details on experimental setup

 \subsection{Geographic distribution of plots}

-Figure \ref{fig:splits} illustrates the geographic distribution of sPlotOpen plots used for training, hyperparameter tuning, and testing in our MaskSDM model and baselines comparison.
+Fig. \ref{fig:splits} illustrates the geographic distribution of sPlotOpen (presence-absence) plots used for training, hyperparameter tuning, and testing in our MaskSDM model and baselines comparison.
 The dataset is split using spatial block cross-validation \citep{roberts2017cross}, ensuring that the training, validation, and testing sets do not overlap geographically.